minvws/nl-kat-mula/docs/proposal.md

   Suggested is that we keep the priority queue within the scheduler in memory.

+  We can also program it generalized enough that other backends can be used of swapped with minimal effort.

 * What types of channels does the scheduler maintain to receive/input new tasks to be pushed onto the priority queue?
 E.g. and API to post jobs to the scheduler, a listener on to a message queue channel, and active process that